 According to Linley, the energising nature of strengths is key to understanding what makes them intrinsically motivating and sustaining as some behaviours may yield high performance yet may in fact be draining.
 He differentiates a strength as: “a pre-existing capacity for a particular way of behaving, thinking, or feeling that is authentic and energising to the user, and enables optimal functioning, development and performance” (2008).
 He also recognises that some strengths may be more frequently used than others, and that discovering less used or emerging strengths can reveal untapped areas of growth and potential.
 A further refinement is the degree to which strengths use can be regulated by “dialing up” or “dialing down” a strength to suit the situation or goal.

-The Strength Profile measures 60 strengths to provide a comprehensive set of realised strengths, unrealised strengths, learned (or de-energising) behaviours and weaknesses.
+The Strengths Profile measures 60 strengths to provide a comprehensive set of realised strengths, unrealised strengths, learned (or de-energising) behaviours and weaknesses.
 The report also outlines a development framework with proactive strategies to marshal realised strengths, moderate learned behaviours, minimse weaknesses and maximise unrealised strengths.

-By showing performance as well as areas of potential growth, burnout and weakness, Strength Profile is an ideal tool for coaching, development and career transition.
+By showing performance as well as areas of potential growth, burnout and weakness, Strengths Profile is an ideal tool for coaching, development and career transition.
 Highly versatile, it can be used with individuals and teams and integrated holistically by organisations at all levels in areas such as leadership development, teamwork, job crafting, recruitment, talent selection, performance management and career conversations.

 Like the VIA, it is supported by robust reliability and validity studies and is increasingly used in empirical strengths intervention studies.
 Practitioner certification is recommended and required for those wanting to use the Team Profile.